 "It's always helpful to ask for feedback when making such a big change to your company's brand," Rockman said.
 "Keep [customers] involved."

-Jennifer Jackson, vice president of development at Hungry Howie's pizza franchise, added that customers also deserve to know why your rebranding is important.
+Jennifer Jackson, vice president of development at the Hungry Howie's pizza franchise, added that customers deserve to know why your rebranding is important.

 Once you've informed your customers that you'll be rebranding and why it's happening, you'll want to let them know why it's a good thing.

-If you're rebranding due to an acquisition or merger, your small company may need to do a little bit of work to assure its customers (and employees) that they won't lose out on what they love about your existing brand, said Kim Connors, director of strategy at Blue Fountain Media.
+If you're rebranding due to an acquisition or merger, your small company may need to do a little bit of work to assure its customers (and employees) that they won't lose out on what they love about your existing brand, said Kim Ince, group manager of digital strategy at Avanade and former director of strategy at Blue Fountain Media.

 A rebranding effort often accompanies a period of change, growth and evolution within your business.
 Your marketing decisions from this point on should accurately represent your new vision for the company, Jackson said.